ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ## Create an EDI library

-Usually, organizations have to work with many EDI formats and integration developers need to have a convenient way to work on EDI data with minimum effort.
-Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing code of their EDI collections into an importable library.
+Usually, organizations have to work with many EDI formats, and integration developers need to have a convenient way to work on EDI data with minimum effort.
+Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing the codes of their EDI collections into an importable library.
 Therefore, integration developers can simply import those libraries and convert EDI messages into Ballerina records in a single line of code.

 The command below can be used to generate EDI libraries.